What are the type 2 diabetes risk factors?

 - Don’t get enough physical activity

 - Have polycystic ovarian syndrome

-The WW effect
+The WW effect on diabetes

 Some diets, such as fasting or limiting carbs, aren't suitable for people with diabetes as they need regular balanced meals to manage their BGLs.
 The science behind WW, however, allows members to develop healthy habits, lose weight steadily and – most importantly – keep it off long term.

 In fact, research has shown that a partnership between your doctor and WW can be very effective.
 In a first-of-its-kind study spanning England, Germany and Australia, scientists found people referred to WW by their doctor were three-and-a-half times more likely to lose 10 per cent or more of their initial weight (and three times more likely to lose at least five per cent) than people who simply followed advice from their healthcare professional.
 Those who followed the WW program also experienced greater reductions in waist circumference and body fat percentage, plus greater improvement in insulin and serum cholesterol levels.

 If you decide to join WW, be sure to share your program materials with your doctor, accredited practising dietitian (APD), healthcare professional or certified diabetes educator.